-Carlos, having had enough insults from 'higher beings' including know it all Soviet advisors, fat cat American Capitalist 'benefactors', aristocratic flatlander Spaniards who considered mountain raised Basques as an inferior genetic accident and fellow penis bearing humans who considered any man who didn't get a woody inflicting harm on defenseless fellow homosapiens as 'feminine weakness'.
+Carlos, having had enough insults from 'higher beings' including know it all Soviet advisors, fat cat American Capitalist 'benefactors', aristocratic flatlander Spaniards who considered mountain raised Basques as an inferior genetic accident and fellow penis bearing humans who considered any man who didn't get a woody inflicting harm on defenseless fellow homo sapiens as 'feminine weakness'.
 He fired his revolver at the feet of the arrogant Aryans, discovering that all of the chambers were empty.
 His jaw dropped.
-As did Tim, Vinny and John, as they reached for their weapon, aiming them at Orlov as well as the unwelcomed Fascists 'guests' to the 'lunchbreak', discovering that they were void of any ammunition.
-Sally drew up her revolver, finding the same result. it was in was empty.
+As did Tim, Vinny and John, as they reached for their weapon, aiming them at Orlov as well as the unwelcomed Fascists 'guests'.
+They all discovered that their weapons were were void of any ammunition.
+Sally drew up her revolver, finding the same result.
 The Aryans drew their weapons, which no doubt were loaded.
-START HERE

-"You gentlemen and lady are lacking these?" he said, emptying his overfilled pockets of the rounds of bullets.
-To the accompaniment of his clearly not startled daughter and apologetic wife, who shrugged her shoulders in a 'don't ask me' gesture, pointing Sally's revolver at her escorts.
+"You gentlemen and lady are lacking these?"
+Orlov said, emptying his overfilled pockets of the rounds of bullets he had removed from his escorts' firearms.
 "And you gentlemen have something that is of interest to me," he said to the Aryans.
-"A three way split of the gold in Moscow, between us only of course, with me as an essential part of the team that will make its redistribution, to the three of us, possible.
-Although we'll promise half of the take to the selected herd of these assistants listed here, and a few others, all of whom have to hire to pull it off, after which off course we will dispose of them?"
+"A three way split of the gold in Moscow, between us only of course."

 The tall Aryan looked at the shorter one.
-They had a silent conversation and then nodded in unison regarding the information they were supposed to hand over to their leaders, but chose not to..
-The shorter gentleman motioned to the shorter one to pull out Sally's notebook from under the backside of his trousers, giving it to Orlov with a courtly bow.
+They had a silent conversation and then nodded in unison regarding the information they were supposed to hand over to their leaders, but chose not to.
+The shorter gentleman motioned to the shorter one to pull out Sally's stolen notebook from under the backside of his trousers.
+He handed it to Orlov with a courtly bow.